 The Control 1 and Control 2 menus are separate from each other but operate in exactly the same way.
 Each menu provides the following independent settings: Set Point, Prop Band, Control Direction, Min SPM Rate, Max SPM Rate, Time Limit, Interlock and HOA.
 The top level menu status line may display the following messages: Off, Intrlck, Timeout or SPM.
 "Off" indicates that the output is off.

-"Intrlck" indicates that the output would be on but is not because of a signal from a flow switch or level switch is stopping control.
-"Timeout" indicates that the output has been on for longer than the maximum time programmed by the user.
-The SPM display shows the stroke rate of the pump.
-Refer to Control 1 & 2 chart on the following pages.
+Ctrl 1 A Intrlck Indicates that the output would be on but is not because of a signal from a flow switch or level switch is stopping control.
+Ctrl 1 A Timeout Indicates that the output has been on for longer than the maximum time programmed by the user.
+Ctrl 1 A SPM Shows the stroke rate of the pump